DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 ## Mouth and Tongue Joysticks

 Positioned close to the mouth, similar to a sip-and-puff, mouth and tongue joysticks are input devices which rely on oral control of a joystick.
+The joystick is mounted such that it is directly in front of the user's face, so it can be moved with their lips, tongue, or by jaw movement depending on the individual situation.
 A sip-and-puff machine is often integrated into the joystick for further input controls.

 In progressively-onset motor diseases, the mouth is often one of the last external body parts one retains control of.
 If the option for a joystick of this nature is available, people often find them especially desirable for motorised wheelchair movement.

 ## Tongue Drive

-Similar to but distinct from tongue joysticks, tongue drive systems are an input method which uses the movement of the tongue inside one's mouth using magnets.
-A magnet is attached to the tongue via either adhesive or a method similar to a cosmetic tongue piercing, and the position of this magnet is identified by a specialised dental retainer worn on the roof of the mouth.
+Tongue drive systems are an input method which uses the movement of the tongue inside one's mouth.
+Tongue drive systems commonly use a magnet attached to the tongue via either adhesive or a method similar to a cosmetic tongue piercing.
+The position of this magnet is then identified by a specialised dental retainer worn on the roof of the mouth and relayed to a computer.

-Tongue drive systems suited for applications similar to [sip-and-puff](#sip-and-puff) devices.
+This dental retainer approach is also used by newer tongue trackpad designs.
+A retainer is formed and worn on the roof of the mouth.
+It connects to a computer and allows trackpad-like input by moving the tip of one's tongue across the retainer's surface.
+Primary clicks can usually be done by pressing into the retainer, and a sip-and-puff approach is generally used for other actions such as secondary clicks.

+Tongue drive systems are most commonly used when control via extremities is infeasible.

 ## Chording Keyboard